 - Income related employment and support allowance

-We also offer other schemes which you may be eligble for:
+We also offer other schemes that could help you out:

 - Your date of birth